mwlang/flowmor_router/README.md

-# FlowmorRouter
+# Flowmor Router

-FlowmorRouter is a Rails::Engine that enables ActiveRecord Models to route themselves in Rails 4.x applications.
+Flowmor Router is a Rails::Engine that enables ActiveRecord Models to route themselves in Rails 4.x applications.
 For example:

 ```ruby
 class Post < ActiveRecord::Base